Updated June 3, 2023

 What is Java Hibernate?

 Hibernate is the Object-Relational Mapping (ORM) framework in Java created by Gavin King in 2001.
 It simplifies the interaction of a database and the Java application being developed.
 It is an ORM tool that is powerful and lightweight.
-Another important thing is that this is an open-source high-performance tool.
-Hibernate implements Java Persistence API specifications and is a very powerful object-relational persistence and query service for applications developed in Java.
+Another important thing is that this is a high-performance open-source tool.
+Hibernate implements Java Persistence API specifications and is a powerful object-relational persistence and query service for applications developed in Java.

 Understanding Java Hibernate

 Java objects and database server interacts with each other via Hibernate.
 Hibernate will work to persist the Java objects depending upon the correct O/R patterns and recognition mechanisms.
 The architecture of Hibernate is layered such that the user does not need to know the underlying APIs to operate.
 With the help of the database and configuration data, Hibernate can provide persistence services and objects to the application.
 The architecture of Hibernate consists of objects like a session factory, transaction factory, persistent object, etc.

 Hibernate framework uses many objects such as session factory, session, transaction, etc., along with existing Java API such as JDBC (Java Database Connectivity), JTA (Java Transaction API), and JNDI (Java Naming Directory Interface).